aniray2908/satellite-esg-risk-engine/experiments/README.md

 Models evaluated include:

-- Linear Regression (baseline reconstruction model)
+- Linear Regression
-- Random Forest Regression (nonlinear model)
+- Random Forest Regression

 Evaluation methodology:

 - Leave-One-Out Cross Validation (LOOCV) due to small portfolio size
 - RMSE comparison across models
 - Feature importance analysis from Random Forest

 The goal of this stage is not to replace the composite scoring system, but to demonstrate that the engineered exposure features behave